sass/sass/proposal/color-4-new-spaces.changes.md

 ## Draft 1.2

-* Clamp `hsl` saturation & lightness when generating `hsl` colors, and as part of the color conversion process.
+* Clamp `hsl` saturation & lightness when generating `hsl` colors, and as part of the color conversion process

 * Ensure that color space names are unquoted strings, and normalize them before creating colors or comparing color space names.